 As the new COVID-19 infection cases have declined steadily in the last two months, the Nepali tourism sector has started gaining traction lately.

-According to the Nepal Tourism Board (NTB), the number of international tourists rose by 5 to 10 percent in the country in recent months.
+According to the Nepal Tourism Board (NTB), the number of foreign visitors to the country dropped by more than 80% in 2020, the lowest in 34 years.

 |Month in 2020||No. of Foreign Tourists|